 Administering the assessment online is the easiest and most cost-effective method, yielding the fastest results.
 Online assessments are priced at $2.50 per seat.
 After ordering an online assessment and receiving your class code, you can begin your testing session as soon as you prefer.

 Assessment proctors are able to view student progress and generate login codes for if/when students are logged out of the assessment or are not able to complete in one session.
 Proctors can also close online classes for grading when testing is complete without any intervention by the CFT team.
 When classes are closed it will trigger scoring, giving designated reporting contacts for each school immediate access to reports.
-Online assessments must be completed by February 22nd, 2021.
+Online assessments must be completed by March 3, 2023.
 Online classes that are left open will be closed by the CFT team on this date.